gauuni/SwiftyExtension/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+Version 1.1.1 or greater: Swift 4
-Xcode 8 or above, Swift 3.x
+Version 1.1.0 or less: Swift 3

 ## Installation